sebastian-weisshaar/jane_street_knight_moves_6/README.md

 ## 💡 Solution Approach

-I used the following properties to solve the problem:
+My approach to solving the puzzle was the following:

 1. **Strictly Increasing Score**: The score of each trip is strictly increasing due to the positive integer values of A, B, C, and the scoring rules.